K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 >![openpaas-servicepack-43]

 #### <a name="31"/>3.4.Development Guide
-must be written according to the Bosh release development method because the service must be distributed through Bosh release.
+must be written according to the Bosh release development method because the service must be distributed through the Bosh release.
 The Bosh release consists of scripts related to packages and jobs.
 Bosh offers two ways to release software.
 Bosh upload release CLI command and process are as follows.